tcasas/runbooks/docs/git/rollback-commit-and-push.md

    git log --oneline
    ```
 2. If the commit is a merge, note the mainline parent for the revert (usually `-m 1`).
+3. Double-check that the commit(s) are consecutive if you plan to revert a range.
+Reverting a non-sequential set of commits may require separate `git revert` commands.

 ## 3) Revert the Commit Locally
 - For a single commit: